pr-contra/todo-list/README.md

-# TODO-DO list App - Rocketseat Ignite challenge #1
+# TODO list App - Rocketseat Ignite challenge #1

 This repository was created as a challenge during the Rocketseat's Ignite course.